The Bridge (2011 TV series): Season 1

 The caller, who becomes known as the "Truth Terrorist", claims to be committing crimes in order to draw attention to various social problems.
 A social worker, Stefan Lindberg is an early suspect; his estranged sister Sonja is a poisoning victim.
 Working together, the Danish and Swedish police conclude that the killer must have a connection with them.
 After the killer has murdered several people, his true motivation begins to seem personal.
 They discover that he has been planning his campaign for a period of several years.
 In the midst of the investigation, Martin has an affair with one of the victims of the Truth Terrorist during a home visit.
 This affair reaches Mette, who ousts Martin from the Rohde residence.

 The ties between all the Truth Terrorist's targets are pinpointed to Jens Nielsen, an ex-Danish police officer who had supposedly killed himself.
 Jens is still alive, masquerading as Mette's colleague under false pretences and plastic surgery.
 Several years earlier, his wife cheated on him having an affair with Martin.
 Jens has meticulously crafted a plan of revenge for Martin, using his disguise and subsequent crimes to get closer to his family.
-The death of Jens's wife and children on the bridge in an accident leads Jens to believe that Martin is to blame, after a supposed affair between Jens's wife and Martin.
+The death of Jens's wife and children on the bridge in an accident leads Jens to believe that Martin is to blame.
 Jens kidnaps Mette and Martin's children (sans August), forcing Martin to try to save them.
 In Denmark, Saga uncovers that the real target is August, who Jens catfishes to gain access to information about the case and his location.
 Jens kidnaps August and traps him in a coffin.
 A standoff occurs between Martin and Jens on the bridge.
 Saga arrives.
 Martin asks her to tell him that August is alive, but August has been killed.
 Upon hearing this, Martin is prevented from killing Jens when Saga shoots both of them.
 Jens is finally arrested, with Martin left grieving in hospital.
 With the case closed, Saga drives to Sweden.